denzelrenner/LIFE4136-Group1-Rotation2/README.md

 # Conclusion

 We were able to model our g46214 and g10577 proteins in diploids and tetraploids.
-For g10577 you should observe a truncation at the C-terminus in the tetraploid relative to the diploid and this protein might be  retrotransposon.
+For g10577 you should observe a truncation at the C-terminus in the tetraploid relative to the diploid and this protein is likely a retrotransposon.
 For g46214 there was a single mutation that led to a more hydrophobic residue in tetraploids relative to diploids at a possible protein-protein interaction motif. g46214 showed strong similarity to bbx21 proteins in other plant species.